Luxury goods: Characteristics

 Luxury goods have high income elasticity of demand: as people become wealthier, they will buy proportionately more luxury goods.
-This also means, however, that should there be a decline in income, its demand will drop more than proportionately.
-The income elasticity of demand is not constant with respect to income and may change signs at different levels of income.
+This also means that should there be a decline in income, its demand will drop more than proportionately.
+The income elasticity of demand is not constant with respect to income and may change signs at different income levels.
 That is to say, a luxury good may become a necessity good or even an inferior good at different income levels.

 Some luxury products have been claimed to be examples of Veblen goods, with a positive price elasticity of demand: for example, making a perfume more expensive can increase its perceived value as a luxury good to such an extent that sales can go up, rather than down.
 However, Veblen goods are not synonymous with luxury goods.

 Although the technical term luxury good is independent of the goods' quality, they are generally considered to be goods at the highest end of the market in terms of quality and price.
-Many markets have a luxury segment including, for example, luxury versions of automobiles, yachts, wine, bottled water, coffee, tea, foods, watches, clothes, jewelry, and high fidelity sound equipment.
+Many markets have a luxury segment including, for example, luxury versions of automobiles, yachts, wine, bottled water, coffee, tea, foods, watches, clothes, jewelry, cosmetics and high fidelity sound equipment.
 Luxuries may be services.
-The hiring of full-time or live-in domestic servants is a luxury reflecting disparities of income.
+Hiring full-time or live-in domestic servants is a luxury reflecting income disparities.
 Some financial services, especially in some brokerage houses, can be considered luxury services by default because persons in lower-income brackets generally do not use them.

 Luxury goods often have special luxury packaging to differentiate the products from mainstream competitors.

 Trends

-Originally, luxury goods were available only to the very wealthy and "aristocratic world of old money" that offered them a history of tradition, superior quality, along with a pampered buying experience.
+Originally, luxury goods were available only to the very wealthy and "aristocratic world of old money" that offered them a history of tradition, superior quality, and a pampered buying experience.
 Luxury goods have been transformed by a shift from custom-made (bespoke) works with exclusive distribution practices by specialized, quality-minded family-run and small businesses to a mass production of specialty branded goods by profit-focused large corporations and marketers.
 The trend in modern luxury is simply a product or service that is marketed, packaged, and sold by global corporations that are focused "on growth, visibility, brand awareness, advertising, and, above all, profits."
-Increasingly, luxury logos are now available to all consumers at a premium price across the world including online.
+Increasingly, luxury logos are now available to all consumers at a premium price across the world, including online.

-Global consumer companies, such as Procter & Gamble, are also attracted to the industry, due to the difficulty of making a profit in the mass consumer goods market.
+Global consumer companies, such as Procter & Gamble, are also attracted to the industry due to the difficulty of making a profit in the mass consumer goods market.
 The customer base for various luxury goods continue to be more culturally diversified, and this presents more unseen challenges and new opportunities to companies in this industry.

-The three dominant trends in the global luxury goods market include:

-Globalization: Consumers in some countries are becoming wealthier, thus new markets are opening for luxury marketers.
+There are several trends in luxury: